tendai22/dpans94_ja/app.md

         THEN
     ;

-In a multi-tasking system, the HANDLER variable should be in the per-task variable area (i.e., a user  variable).
+In a multi-tasking system, the `HANDLER` variable should be in the per-task variable area (i.e., a user  variable).

-This sample implementation does not explicitly handle the case in which CATCH has never been called (i.e.,  the ABORT behavior).
-One solution is to add the following code after the IF in THROW:
+This sample implementation does not explicitly handle the case in which `CATCH` has never been called (i.e.,  the `ABORT` behavior).
+One solution is to add the following code after the `IF` in `THROW`:

     HANDLER @ 0= IF ( empty the stack ) QUIT THEN

-Another solution is to execute CATCH within QUIT, so that there is always an “exception handler of last  resort” present.
+Another solution is to execute `CATCH` within `QUIT`, so that there is always an "exception handler of last  resort" present.
 For example:

     : QUIT
         ( empty the return stack and )